Customer Experience

 The quality of the learning content you build is crucial to the depth of knowledge you deliver to your prospective users.
 Obviously, this is important because you spent time putting a product together, so why wouldn’t you spend a similar amount of time teaching users to be good at using it?

-Good Customer Education Builds Good Customer Experience
+How Customer Education Shapes the Customer Experience

 Building directly off the idea that getting people to know your product is top-tier important, it’s not hard to see why customer education influences customer experience.
 You’ve made a useful product, but few things are so intuitive that they require zero instruction.
 There are a couple of elements that need to be at the forefront of your customer education efforts.